NeptuneMagicSauce/CatPi/README.md

   give more screen space to the Delay dial: is it smooth now?
 - translate all labels to french
 - labels Delay and Remaining: bigger? but where!
+- bug: when screen saver is on (screen turned off) waking by touching does fire the buttons fix = set MainWindow QWidget::disabled when screen saver is on